 Base Breaker: There are lots of online debates as to whether the heroine really deserved her fate.
-On one hand it's giving her the chance to feel the pain she induced on Jemina and her poor family, on the other hand, it's torture and makes the viewer just as bad as her for taking amusement out of her pain.
-You could also argue that the park is exploiting the death of a six year old for money, or you could say that the money might go to good causes preventing murders like that happening again.
-However, punishing someone for a crime they can't remember seems... a little merciless, regardless of your opinion of her.
+On one hand it's giving her the chance to feel the pain she inflicted on Jemima and her poor family.
+On the other hand, it's still brutal torture and makes the viewer just as bad as her for taking amusement out of her pain.
+You could also argue that the park is exploiting the death of a six year old for money - or you could say that the money might go to good causes preventing murders like that happening again.
+However, punishing someone for a crime that they can't remember seems... a little merciless, regardless of your opinion of Victoria.
 Whatever side you come down on, expect to have your perceptions of revenge and punishment changed forever.

-Fridge Logic: In the UK (Where judging by the accents, we assume this episode is set), the government actually signed the United Nations Convention Against Torture bill, which would forbid them of practising torture of this calibre.
-If they broke this bill, the convention and its subsequent nations would intervene very, very swiftly, meaning the White Bear Justic Park wouldn't exist without serious argument with other countries...
+Fridge Logic: In the UK (where, judging by the accents, we can assume this episode is set), the government actually signed the United Nations Convention Against Torture bill, which would forbid them of practicing torture of this calibre.
+If they broke this bill, the convention and its subsequent nations would intervene very, very swiftly, meaning the White Bear Justice Park wouldn't exist without serious argument with other countries...

-Similarly, as much as people hate murderers, and would never defend the kind of torture Victoria condoned, there would realistically be a large ammount of people protesting against White Bear.
-Amnesty International and The UN universal Declaration of Human Rights would certainly cause trouble for the White Bear justice park.
+Similarly, as much as people hate murderers - especially child killers - and would never defend the kind of torture Victoria condoned, there would realistically be a large amount of people protesting against White Bear.
+Amnesty International and The UN universal Declaration of Human Rights would certainly cause trouble for the White Bear Justice Park.
 There's no way that a place like that could realistically exist without at least some Vocal (and powerful) Minorities getting in the way.

 Given the science fiction nature of the series as a whole, it's possible we can chalk the above points up to being the result of social and political changes occurring Twenty Minutes into the Future.

-Fridge Horror: A minor example; The White Bear justice park has at least a whole estate of houses in its vicinities for its audience to watch her from.
+Fridge Horror: A minor example; The White Bear Justice Park has at least a whole estate of houses in its vicinity for its audience to watch Victoria from.
 How many people were evicted so that the park could be created?
 Made worse by the fact they were counsel houses for the financially disadvantaged.

 Jerkass Woobie: Victoria, if your still deciding whether her fate was justified or not.